Benchmarking the Influence of Pre-training on Explanation Performance in MR Image Classification: Introduction

+To date, most quantitative evaluations of XAI methods focus on secondary quality aspects such as robustness or uncertainty of explanations but spare out the fundamental issue of explanation correctness.
+To define a notion of correctness, it is necessary to devise working definitions of what constitutes a desirable explanation for a given input datum.
+Such a definition would allow one to measure the explanation performance of XAI methods using objective metrics.
+Synthetic data whose data-generating process is known by construction provide such a ground truth.

-In this work, we extend these lines of research in one major aspect.
-We devise ground-truth data for a realistic clinical use case, the classification of brain MRIs, according to the presence of different lesion types.
-To this end, we overlay real MR images with artificial lesions, loosely resembling white matter hyperintensities (WMH).
-WMH are important biomarkers of the aging brain and ageing-related neurodegenerative disorders \cite{WMH2,WMH1}.
-We establish a realistic use case for an MRI prediction task, and more importantly, provide a ground-truth benchmark for model explanations in this task, as the positions of the artificial lesions defining solely the class-membership are fully known by construction.
-In the second part of this work, we show the benchmark's utility by investigating both classification as well as explanation performance as a function of pre-training.
-We provide a framework for generating MRI slices with different types of lesions and respective ground-truths.
-We then use this framework to benchmark common XAI methods against each other and to compare the explanation performance of models pre-trained using either within-domain data (using different MRI classification tasks) or out-of-domain data (using natural images from the ImageNet classification challenge \cite{dengImageNet2009}).
+In this work, we focus on the problem of classifying MR images of the human brain.
+We devise synthetic ground-truth data for this problem, thereby addressing the current lack of validation of model explanations in this context.
+Precisely, we overlay real MR images with artificial lesions of two different types, where the type of lesion defines class membership.
+Lesions are realistically designed to resemble white matter hyperintensities (WMH), which are important biomarkers of the aging brain and ageing-related neurodegenerative disorders \cite{WMH2,WMH1}.
+As the positions of the class-discriminative lesions are fully known by construction this provide a ground-truth for model explanations.
+We provide an open code and data framework for generating MRI slices with different types of lesions and respective ground-truths\footnote{ \textcolor{black}{Please find all code here: \url{https://github.com/Marta54/Pretrain_XAI_gt}, and all benchmark data here: \url{https://www.doi.org/10.17605/OSF.IO/XNWAJ}}}.

+In the second part of this work, we show the benchmark's utility by investigating both classification and explanation performance as a function of model pre-training.
+Concretely, we benchmark common XAI methods against each other and compare the explanation performance of models pre-trained using either within-domain data (using different MRI classification tasks) or out-of-domain data \citep[using natural images from the ImageNet classification challenge,][]{imagenet} as well as models that have been retrained on the task of interest to varying degrees.